-The Group has not disclosed in this Corporate Governance Statement its measureable objectives for achieving gender diversity and therefor has not complied with recommendation 1.5(a) of the Corporate Governance Principles and Recommendations.
+The Group has not disclosed in this Corporate Governance Statement its measurable objectives for achieving gender diversity and therefore, has not complied with recommendation 1.5(a) of the Corporate Governance Principles and Recommendations.
 Due to the size of the Company and its number of employees, the Board does not consider it appropriate, at this time, to formally set measurable objectives for gender diversity.

-The Board will at least annually evaluate its performance and the performance of its committees and individual directors to determine whether or not it is functioning effectively by reference to the current best practices.
 The Board continually evaluates the composition of the Board, however a formal evaluation of its performance and the performance of its committees and individual directors is yet to be conducted.
-Due to the size of the Company, the Board has determined that this is appropriate at Company's stage to date, however it does recognise that ongoing performance evaluation is important to ensure that the Board, committees and individual director's remain relevant and committed to the Company's business operations and changing business requirements.
+Due to the size of the Company, the Board has determined that this is appropriate at Company's stage to date, however it does recognise that ongoing performance evaluation is important to ensure that the Board, committees and individual directors remain relevant and committed to the Company's business operations and changing business requirements.
 At the date of this report, the Company has not complied with recommendation 1.6(b) of the Corporate Governance Principles and Recommendations.

-The Group currently has no senior executives and therefore has no formal process for evaluating the performance of its senior executives.
+The Group currently has two senior executives and has no formal process for evaluating the performance of its senior executives.